 Living trusts have increased in popularity in recent years as an alternative to wills.
 A living trust lets your estate skip the probate procedure.
 Depending on your marital status, age, and the extent of your estate, you may not need a living trust.
 A last will and testament may meet your needs.

 In fact, when you establish a living trust, it may also be a good idea to draft a last will and testament.
 Whether you need to create a last will and testament or a living trust – or both – will depend on your personal circumstances.

-Determining your precise estate planning needs is one reason why you need the personalized advice of a Utah estate plan lawyer.
+Determining your precise estate planning needs is one reason why you need the personalized advice of an estate plan lawyer.